Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Optimistic search for a single change point

-Similar to the case of naive optimistic search (Theorem~\ref{th:noss}), it is shown in Theorem~\ref{th:aoss} that the advanced optimistic search (or the combined optimistic search introduced later) is able to localize the only change point at the best possible rate up to a possible log-factor, but now under a much weaker condition~\eqref{eq:best} instead.
-In comparison with the weakest condition $\delta \sqrt{\lambda T} \gtrsim \sqrt{\log \log T}$ by~\citet{Liu_Gao_Samworth_dyadic}, we lose here only a log factor, which seems to be possibly removable, see Section~\ref{ss:theory}.
-Therefore, the advanced optimistic search (or the combined optimistic search) possesses the (nearly) statistical minimax optimality like the full grid search, which checks every possible split point in $\{1, \ldots, T\}$.
-Note that optimistic searches only require $O(\log T)$ computations (which will be explained later in detail), in sharp contrast to $O(T)$ required by the full grid search.
-It is a surprising fact that computational speed-ups come at almost no cost of statistical performance at all.
-That is, ``free lunch'' is possible!
+Similar to OS (Theorem~\ref{th:noss}), it is shown in Theorem~\ref{th:aoss} that aOS is able to localize the only change point at the best possible rate up to a log-factor, but now under a much weaker condition~\eqref{eq:best} instead.
+In comparison with the weakest condition $\delta \sqrt{\lambda n} \gtrsim \sqrt{\log \log n}$ in~\cite{Liu_Gao_Samworth_dyadic}, {\rev we lose nothing except for a possibly larger multiplying constant.} Therefore, aOS possesses the (nearly) statistical minimax optimality like the full grid search, which checks every possible split point in $\{1, \ldots, n\}$.
+Note that aOS (and OS) only requires $O(\log n)$ evaluations of the gain function (\cref{Lem:cOS_speed} later), in sharp contrast to $O(n)$ required by the full grid search.
+It is a surprising fact that computational speed-ups come at almost no cost of statistical performance at all. {In this sense.} ``free lunch'' is possible!

-In Algorithm~\ref{Alg:aOS}, checking the set of dyadic points $S$ of order $O(\log T)$ was inspired by \cite{Liu_Gao_Samworth_dyadic} and \cite{SeedBS}.
-The former authors used dyadic points in change point testing problems, and the seeded interval construction of the latter authors also relies on a similar idea.
-While seeded intervals are formulated more broadly for covering multiple change point cases, they can be adapted easily to the scenario of only a single change point, keeping $O(\log T)$ intervals.
-We also remark that the idea of a preliminary check of dyadic locations could be applied to other methods as well in order to obtain improvements.
-For example, the best split among dyadic locations could serve as initial split point candidate for the method of \cite{Kaul_2step}.

-In practice, slightly altered versions of the advanced optimistic search might be equally viable e.g.~in certain high-dimensional settings and we present one in Appendix~\ref{Appendix_aos} that we also used for simulations.
-Furthermore, combining the results of naive and advanced optimistic search (Algorithm~\ref{Alg:combinedOS}), thus referred to as the \emph{combined optimistic search}, leads to slightly better empirical performance than the individual searches, but at a slightly higher computational cost.
-Also from a theory point of view, the combined optimistic search enjoys the same statistical minimax optimality as the advanced version.

-\begin{lemma} Advanced and combined optimistic search (Algorithm~\ref{Alg:aOS} and Algorithm~\ref{Alg:combinedOS}) with a fixed step size $\nu=1/2$ terminate within $O(\log(R-L))$ and thus at most $O(\log T)$ steps (i.e., number of gain function evaluations). \end{lemma} The proof of Lemma~\ref{Lem:cOS_speed} is trivial, as the search over dyadic points in the advanced optimistic search (line 4 in Algorithm~\ref{Alg:aOS}) needs $O(\log (R-L))$ evaluations of the gain function (due to the logarithmic cardinality of the set~$S$), similar to the subsequent naive optimistic search (line 9 in Algorithm~\ref{Alg:aOS}, cf.~Lemma~\ref{Lem:nOS_speed}).
-Thus, overall, in the worst case one has $O(\log (R-L)) \le O(\log T)$ evaluations for the advanced optimistic search, and thus also for the combined optimistic search (which is the same as for the naive version).